LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/Troubleshooting-agent-tools.md

 * SMS: maximum 1600 characters for agent or consumer messages
 * Facebook: maximum 640 characters for an agent message and 5000 characters for a Facebook user message

-### Value of AWAY and ONLINE are identical for some Messaging Agents in the reports
+### The value of AWAY and ONLINE are identical for some Messaging Agents in the reports

 #### Issue: